Pastoral

 The Heads of House and the Heads of Sections are managed by the Principal Deputy Head, Nicky Fairweather, who is accountable to the Head for the pastoral care, discipline and day-to-day running of the school.

-We also have a Chaplain (Corin Child), Head of Welfare (Georgina Valpied), Equity, Diversity and Inclusion Officer, a Welfare Officer (Nicola Walton) and School Counsellors (Andre Sloos and Angela Harris).
+We also have a Chaplain (Corin Child), Head of Welfare (Georgina Valpied), Equity, Diversity and Inclusion Officer (Amber Scott), Health Officers (Nicky Walton and Annelise Eady) and School Counsellors (Andre Sloos and Angela Harris).

 Pupil Personal Development